Azure/azure-sdk-for-net/sdk/cloudmachine/Azure.CloudMachine.OpenAI/README.md

-# ASP.NET Core extensions for Azure CloudMachine client library for .NET
+# AI extensions for Azure CloudMachine client library for .NET

 TODO